Sazid60/LIBEASE-Client-Side/README.md

 #### Routes And Data Protection
 - All pages except the home page require login.
 - All Books route data have been protected by JWT token,
-- Problematic token do not allow to access all books data.
+- Problematic token prevents admin to do add, update and delete operation.
-- Problematic token prevents admin to do add, update and delete.
+- Problematic token Logs Out User.